Gartner: 2000s–present

 In March 2014, Gartner announced that it had acquired the privately held company Software Advice for an undisclosed amount.

-In 2014, Gartner also coined the term "Digital BizOps" and further developed the early philosophy for digital business operations.
+Also in 2014, Gartner coined the term "Digital BizOps" and further developed the early philosophy for digital business operations.
 In July 2015, Gartner acquired Nubera, the business app discovery network that owns properties like GetApp (a peer review site), AppStorm, AppAppeal, and CloudWork.
 Terms of the deal were not disclosed.
 In September 2015, it acquired the privately held peer review site (PRS) Capterra.